artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

 **Take Aways**

-After working on this project, I performed applied a regression model on these questions and its relation to our staff retention numbers.
+After working on this project, I applied a regression model on these questions and its relation to our staff retention numbers.
 I found that these types of questions (those pertaining to staff feelings and sentiment) correlated most to staff retention; staff morale is positively correlated to staff retention.

 **The first visualization is a dashboard that displays the business/unit or division as it compares with others in the same company.
 If a user hovers the computer mouse over the text, a tooltip bar will appear that shows the division's change from last year.**